For those considering applying to IUOE Local 77 to be an apprentice, the following information will be of value.

 Heavy Equipment mechanics are also very important contributors on any construction job, requiring a thorough knowledge of many types of equipment.
 Skilled mechanics are critical because if the equipment isn't running when needed, an entire project can come to a screeching halt.

 Below are the qualifications for applying to Operating Engineers Local Union No. 77.
-Applications are generally accepted once a each year with one class entered per year and those dates will be posted at that time, you will have to report to 2114 Fiddler Lane Accokeek, MD 20607 to fill out the application process.
+Applications are generally accepted once each year with one class entered per year and those dates will be posted at that time, you will have to report to 2114 Fiddler Lane Accokeek, MD 20607 to fill out the application process.

 No application will be given at the time of registration unless all qualifications are met as listed on the Qualifications for Apprenticeship Program section.